Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Theoretical Formalism

-In our calculations, we employ the standard self-consistent numerical routine.
-First, we construct the BdG equations with initial guessing values of $\mu$ and $\Delta(i)$.
-Second, $\varepsilon_\alpha$, $u_\alpha(i)$ and $v_\alpha(i)$ are obtained by solving Eqs.~(\ref{bdg}).
-Then, we get new values for $\Delta(i)$ and $\mu$ by using Eqs.~(\ref{Delta}) and (\ref{ne}).
-These values are utilized to get the corresponding BdG equations, and the numerical procedure is repeated until convergence according to a chosen criterion.
-In our study, the iterative procedure is completed when an accuracy of about $10^{-10}$ is reached for both quantities $\Delta(i)$ and $\mu$.
+Our calculations follow the standard self-consistency numerical routine.
+First, we construct the BdG equations by introducing initial values of $\mu$ and $\Delta(i)$.
+Second, $\varepsilon_\alpha$, $u_\alpha(i)$, and $v_\alpha(i)$ are obtained by solving the corresponding eigenvalue problem given by Eqs.~(\ref{bdg}).
+Then, inserting the solution of this problem into Eq.~(\ref{Delta}), we get a new $\Delta(i)$.
+In addition, calculating $\bar{n}_e$ and comparing it with its reference number, we increase or decrease $\mu$ by a sufficiently small step.
+Then, new values of $\Delta(i)$ and $\mu$ are inserted into the BdG equations, and the procedure is repeated until convergence.

-Below, the coupling $g$, the hopping parameter $t_A$, the chemical potential $\mu$, the quasiparticle energy $\varepsilon_\alpha$, and the pair potential $\Delta(i)$, are given in units of $t_B$ while the temperature $T$ is in units of $t_B/k_B$, with $k_B$ the Boltzmann constant.
-In this study we adopt $g=2$, which is common choice in literature~\cite{tanaka2000, glodzik2018, croitoru2020, bai2023a, chen2024c}.
-The chain is considered in the half-filling regime.
-It is important to note that our qualitative conclusions are not sensitive to the choice of microscopic parameters.
+Below, the coupling $g$, the hopping parameter $t_A$, the chemical potential $\mu$, the quasiparticle energy $\varepsilon_\alpha$, and pair potential $\Delta(i)$, are given in units of $t_B$ while the temperature $T$ is in units of $t_B/k_B$, with $k_B$ the Boltzmann constant.
+In this study we adopt $g=2$, which is a common choice in literature~\cite{tanaka2000, glodzik2018, croitoru2020, bai2023a, chen2024c}. {Our iterative procedure continues until both $\Delta(i)$ and $\mu$ converge to within $10^{-10}$. }The chain is considered in the half-filling regime, i.e., $\bar{n}_e$ is set to be $1$.
+Notably, our qualitative conclusions are not sensitive to the choice of microscopic parameters.